sarahnp7/aws-intermediate/labs/4-codedeploy.md

   --capabilities CAPABILITY_IAM
 ```

-Result will have stack ID because the stack won't be created instanteniously.
-For exmaple:
+The result will have stack ID because the stack won't be created instantaneously.
+For example:

 ```
 {